gitlabhq/gitlabhq/doc/pages/README.md

 #### How `.gitlab-ci.yml` looks like when using a static generator

-In general, GitLab Pages support any kind of [static site generator][staticgen], since the Runner can be configured to run any possible command.
+In general, GitLab Pages support any kind of [static site generator][staticgen], since `.gitlab-ci.yml` can be configured to run any possible command.

 In the root directory of your Git repository, place the source files of your favorite static generator.
 Then provide a `.gitlab-ci.yml` file which is